graphprotocol/everest/README.md

 # Commands

-This repository can be seen as having two ways of deploying and runningthe code - one that ties in everything to work with ropsten, and one with mainnet.
+This repository can be seen as having two ways of deploying and running the code - one that ties in everything to work with ropsten, and one with mainnet.
 The main commands  for each network are: